 When is the best time to open your blocked account in Germany?

-Quite often international students complain that the confirmation of their blocked account being opened takes more time than it normally should.
+International students often complain that the confirmation of their blocked account being opened takes more time than it normally should.
 Other than the bureaucratic procedures that often make this process longer, the reason behind this delay can also be the timing of your application.

-There are times when banks receive a high number of applications from international students or are overloaded with their regular work.
+There are times when banks receive many applications from international students or are overloaded with their regular work.
 This may lead to a delay in the opening of your Sperrkonto.

 The good thing is German universities obtain a large number of applications and cannot go through them at the same time.
-You can gain an advantage and be well ahead in time than other successful applicants that will be receiving their admission letter later on.
+You can gain an advantage and be well ahead in time than other successful applicants receiving their admission letter later on.

 As such, we highly recommend you start the procedures as soon as you get your admission letter.
-Until that time you should have made up your mind which path you will take to open your blocked account so you won’t lose time deciding.
+Until that time, you should have made up your mind about which path you will take to open your blocked account so you won’t lose time deciding.

 How long does it take to open a blocked account in Germany?